 Fifty years after the landmark Lausanne Congress in Switzerland, guided by Billy Graham and John Stott, the process of listening, consulting and collaborating through congresses, forums and smaller gatherings will be taken to a new level this coming week (22-28 September).

-In addition to those gathering physically in Seoul, Korea, thousands more will interface digitally with the many conversation focused around multiple themes.
+In addition to those gathering in Seoul, Korea, thousands more will interface digitally with the many conversations focused around multiple themes.
 The congress deploys the term ‘polycentric Christianity’ to describe the shift from being solely a ‘EuroAmerican religion’ to a global one.
 Global missions is now ‘from many centres, from everyone to everywhere’.
-This chart, drawn from the World Christian Encyclopedia, reveals the dramatic shift of the centre of gravity of the global church from the West to ‘the Rest’ – and particularly to Africa.
+This chart, drawn from the World Christian Encyclopedia, reveals the dramatic shift of the centre of gravity of the global church from the West to ‘the Rest’ – particularly to Africa.

 Restoring Truth